Shelagh-Lewins/annotated-image/README.md

 ];
 ```

-**Tip**: I find it easiest to enter one hotspot at a time into /scripts/data.js, save the file and check that the page works as expected.
+**Tip**: I find it easiest to enter one hotspot at a time into ``/scripts/data.js```, save the file and check that the page works as expected.
 That way, if there is a problem, you know which hotspot is the issue.

 ### Create the detail imges
-For each hotspot, add a detail image in the '/images' folder.
+For each hotspot, add a detail image in the ```/images``` folder.
 This could be copied from your main image, or a completely different image.
 The size is not critically important but it won't be displayed larger than 768px wide.

-The image should have the same name as the hotspot identifier data-item, so for example 'seal.jpg'.
+The image should have the same name as the hotspot identifier ```data-item```, so for example 'seal.jpg'.

-By default the file extension should be '.jpg' but you can specify a different file extension for that hotspot with the property 'file-extension'.
+By default the file extension should be '.jpg' but you can specify a different file extension for that hotspot with the property ```file-extension```.

 ## Debugging
 If the hotspots aren't working, check that all your hotspot coords are top left, bottom right.
 If any is in the wrong order, the hotspots and radio buttons will not work.

-Make sure you use the property 'data-item' as the name of the detail image file in /images.
+Make sure you use the property 'data-item' as the name of the detail image file in ```/images```.

-Make sure your detail images have the right file extension: .jpg by default, or the value you specified with 'file-extension'.
+Make sure your detail images have the right file extension: .jpg by default, or the value you specified with ```file-extension```.

 ## Code use licence
 The images in the repository are copyright Shelagh Lewins and Alister Perrott 2020.
 Please do not republish these images without permission or credit.